-Session replay can help easily identify crashed sessions, allowing you to quickly see a step-by-step session replay of the actions that caused the crash.
+Session replays can help easily identify crashed sessions, allowing you to quickly see a step-by-step session replay of the actions that caused the crash.

-7. Provide contextual user support proactively
+7. Provide user support with context

-This leads to a long back-and-forth email exchange to dig for the context before the support team can give any useful response to the user.
+This leads to a long back-and-forth email exchange to dig for context before the support team can give any useful response to the user.

 Alternatively, the support team can use session replay to see how the app was used and gather intelligence without communicating with the customer.

-Furthermore, user session replay link can be added to the customer support tool allowing the support agent to directly view the session and respond accordingly.
+Furthermore, a user session replay link can be added to the customer support tool allowing the support agent to directly view the session and respond accordingly.

-8. Serve contextual In app ads
+8. Serve with contextual in-app ads

 How can you know whether advertising is effective or intrusive?
-Once an unsuitable ad sneaks in your app, it could not only give a bad experience to a user, but give a bad reputation to your brand.
+Once an unsuitable ad sneaks in your app, it could not only give a bad experience to a user but give a bad reputation to your brand.

 Monitoring your app’s ad experience is crucial.
 And, because session replay gives you the ability to see exactly what the users are doing and seeing, it could provide significant insight.

 9. Improve Conversion

-A high conversion rate indicates that most users are doing what you want them to, but a low conversion rate might suggest something is not working properly.
+A high conversion rate indicates that most users are doing what they want them to, but a low conversion rate might suggest something is not working properly.